 LEA, prosecutors, or other governmental actors to investigate and enforce against possible criminal activity associated with the domain of interest or its registrant.
 This has been used, for example, to investigate cybercrimes, money laundering, and sexual exploitation of children.
 There is also anecdotal evidence of LEA in certain countries using registrant data to investigate and/or prosecute possible crimes committed by journalists or protesters who have registered the domain of interest, such as blasphemy.

 A person or entity (or their representatives) in order defend a claim related to one of the aforementioned types of legal action for purposes of due process, to provide exculpatory evidence, etc.

+Legal counsel, their clients, and their respective authorized agents.

 Data: